hariadivicky/nano/README.md

 err := c.BindJSON(&schema)
 ```

+`BindJSON` can also parsing your `RFC3339` date/time format to another format by adding `time_format` in your field tag.
+You can read more at [jsontime](https://github.com/liamylian/jsontime) docs.

 #### Error Binding

 Each you call `Bind`, `BindSimpleForm`, `BindMultipartForm`, and `BindJSON` it's always returns `*nano.ErrorBinding,` except when binding success without any errors it returns `nil`.
 ErrorBinding has two field that are HTTPStatusCode & Message.
 Here is the details: